raspberrypilearning/from-me-to-you/en/step_6.md

 when this sprite clicked

 ```

+These blocks have a different shape, they are sometimes called **Hat blocks** and they start code running when a particular event happens.

 You could also use a `wait`{:class="block3control"} block to add a delay before running other blocks.